 The virtuosic Yarn|Wire ensemble (USA) bring two new works by rising stars of the American new music scene – Catherine Lamb (hypnotic... vivid, evocative [The Guardian]) and award-winning playwright, performer, composer Rick Burkhardt – together with the Irish premier of Ann Cleare's spellbinding 'I should live in wires for leaving you behind'.

 With these three works Yarn|Wire ensemble fill the space with a 'theatre of objects' that must be witnessed.
 Not to be missed!

 John Cage, (Selections from) Sonatas & Interludes

-Elis Czerniak, New Commission (prepared piano and live electronics)
+Elis Czerniak, historical memories, personal memories, present memories (for prepared piano and live electronics)*

-Francis Heery, New Commission (prepared piano and live electronics)
+Francis Heery, New Work (for prepared piano and live electronics)*